Frequently Asked Questions

 To give some context to help with your budgeting, between 2020 and 2023, our annual grants budget was between EUR 600,000 and EUR 800,000, and we approved 15-20 applications per year.

-As of 2023, the average size of a litigation track support grant is around EUR 50,000 and the average size of a pre-litigation research support grant is around EUR 30,000.
-We have approved grants as low as EUR 3,000, and some (but not many) over EUR 100,000.
+As of 2024, the average size of a litigation track support grant is around EUR 45,000 and the average size of a pre-litigation research support grant is around EUR 25,000.
+We have approved grants as low as EUR 3,000, and in a few rare cases litigation grants over EUR 100,000.

 Yes, it is common for DFF grants to support the costs of external lawyers.
 However, we are more likely to cover external lawyer fees if the applicant can demonstrate that the external lawyer is working at a reduced, capped or fixed fee, and/or is best qualified to litigate the matter.